Frequently Asked Questions

 How much does a travel appointment cost?

-The fee for an educational session is $100 for one person and $50 for each additional person in the same appointment.
-If you're traveling to more than one country, the cost for an educational session increases to $125.
+The fee for an educational session is $125 for one person, traveling to one destination and $75 for each additional person in the same appointment.
+For more complex travel situations, such as traveling to more than one country, or staying for over three weeks the cost for an educational session increases to $150.

 Will insurance cover the cost of the appointment?

-Patients are responsible for payment of the educational session, which is due at the time of service.
-We are happy to submit bills for vaccines rendered to the following insurance providers: Aetna, Anthem, CIGNA, First Health/HCVM, Great West/One Health, Harvard Pilgrim, MVP, Martin’s Point Health Care, Medicaid, Medicare, Tri-Care and United Healthcare.
+Patients are responsible for payment of the educational session, which is due at the time of booking.
+We are happy to submit bills for vaccines to your insurance company.
 If payment from your insurance provider is not received within 30 days, the balance is your responsibility.
 For your convenience, we accept MasterCard, Visa, Discover and American Express.
+If you do not have insurance, payment for vaccines is due at the time of service.
+Estimated prices are available by request.

 How do I prepare for a travel appointment?

-Prior to your appointment complete the travel itinerary and health history form and return via fax, mail at least two days before your appointment, or return in person the day of your appointment.
+Prior to your appointment complete the travel itinerary and health history form and return via fax, patient portal or a phone appointment will be scheduled to obtain the information in advance of your consult.
+Required information is due at least five days before your appointment for the provider to review.
+If not received, your appointment will be canceled.

 Call your primary physician prior to the appointment to request an insurance referral to your educational appointment, if your insurance requires a referral.